AnimeshKumar923/asyncapi-community/SPOTIFY_PODCAST_UPLOADER.md

 ## What is YouTube video ID?

+- A YouTube video ID is a unique combination of characters that identifies a specific video on the YouTube platform.
+It's used in the URL of the video to direct users to the exact video they want to watch.
+The video ID is typically a sequence of letters, numbers, and special characters that generally comes after the "v=" parameter in the URL.
+- More examples of video ID are given below: ⬇️

 ### How to find YouTube ID?

-Let's take this video link for example: https://youtu.be/3rg_7hIb9PQ
+Let's take this video link for example: https://www.youtube.com/watch?v=3rg_7hIb9PQ

-Here the video ID is the word/entity after `https://youtu.be/`, i.e., `3rg_7hIb9PQ`
+Here the video ID is the word/entity after `https://www.youtube.com/watch?v=`, i.e., `3rg_7hIb9PQ`

 ***